-School districts can now assign students to alternative settings if they engage in aggressive or violent behavior that disrupts school or threatens safety, provided this doesn't conflict with special education laws or other enrollment options.
-Districts must report annually to the Department of Education which students received this alternative instruction, though the department can only release the data anonymously and combined across all districts.
+School district boards can now assign students who engage in aggressive or violent behavior that disrupts school or threatens safety to receive instruction in alternative settings instead of regular classrooms.
+School districts must report annually to the Department of Education how many students were placed in alternative settings, though the state can only publicly share this data in anonymized and combined form across all districts.

 Signed by the Governor H.J.
 580